CHuanSite/PJD/README.md

 install_github("CHuanSite/PJD")
 ```

 This package implements two categories of algorithms to decompose multiple datasets, pairwise and joint.
 For each category, there are three available algorithms: Principal Component Analysis (PCA), Independent Component Analysis (ICA) and Nonnegative Matrix Factorization (NMF).
-For each method, the algorithm takes three arguments, `r dataset`, `r group` and `comp_num`, specifying which datasets to be used, what is the structure among the datasets and what's the dimension for each component.
+For each method, the algorithm takes three arguments, `dataset`, `group` and `comp_num`, specifying which datasets to be used, what is the structure among the datasets and what's the dimension for each component.

 Example usage: